miszalinski/working-with-me/README.md

 ### Meetings
 - If I call one - expect context and goals shared upfront
-- If I seem distracted, tell me — it means I failed to protect focus time
+- If I seem distracted, call it out - it usually means I'm context-switching too much and need to fix my calendar

 ### Feedback
 - I use [**SBIE**](https://engagedly.com/blog/importance-of-sbi-when-giving-feedback-in-workplace/) → Situation → Behavior → Impact → Expectation
 - Direct but kind, usually in 1:1s unless time-sensitive
-- **What I am working on:** I sometimes soften feedback too much — please ask me to be clearer if needed
+- **What I am working on:** I sometimes soften feedback too much - please ask me to be clearer if needed

 ---